Lyra: A Benchmark for Turducken-Style Code Generation: Dataset Construction

 \subsection{Final Review}

-Finally, we asked the most experienced annotator and English professionals to conduct the final review after data sampling check.
-At the stage of the finally review, we tried to ensure that there are no language problems in the comments.
+Finally, we asked the most experienced annotator and English professionals to conduct the final review after the data sampling check.
+At this stage, we tried to ensure that there are no language problems in the comments and no sensitive information in the source code.